 Script Expected Result Actual Result Pass/Fail (✓ or x) 11.
-Provide an IEC 61162-1 RLM sentence as the navigation input to the beacon with the following data: 15 Hex ID = 183BFCE031BFDF Message Type = 1 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
+Provide an IEC 61162-1 RLM sentence or an equivalent proprietary RLM sentence defined by the GNSS-receiver manufacturer as the navigation input to the beacon with the following data: 15 Hex ID = 183BFCE031BFDF Message Type = 1 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
 Monitor the RLS Indicator for a minimum of 5 minutes and ensure that it continues to provide an indication of an RLS request.
 Bits 109 to 114 are '100001'.
 Confirm Indication is as per manufacturer's instructions Bits 109 to 114 =